Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 ---

-Finally, we fit our final model using all availbale data and ship to production for fairness analysis.
+Finally, we fit our final model using all available data for fairness analysis.

     final_model = pl_clf.fit(
         recipe.drop(['class', 'rating', 'n_review'], axis=1),